backstage/backstage/.changeset/late-poets-love.md

 '@backstage/backend-app-api': patch
 ---

-Allow the `createConfigSecretEnumerator` to take an optional `configSchema` argument with an already-loaded global configuration schema.
+Allow the `createConfigSecretEnumerator` to take an optional `schema` argument with an already-loaded global configuration schema.